Cash flows of the earnings-related pension system

 The State annually participates in the funding of pensions under MEL, YEL, MYEL and state.
 According to the Seafarers’ Pensions Act, the State is liable to pay a third of the pension expenditure of those insured under said Act.
 Concerning the self-employed and farmers, the State pays only the share of pension expenditure which the insurance contributions of the aforementioned Acts are not sufficient to cover.

 The pensions of State employees are paid from money set aside in the State budget.
 60 per cent of all pensions paid are financed directly from the budget for each individual year.
 The State additionally compensates the pension providers for benefits from periods of study and childcare that are connected to earnings-related pensions.

-Pensions paid in accordance with the financial statements of the pension providers, without management expenses for claims settlements and the maintenance of working capacity, as well as clearing of PAYG pensions without the share in the UIF (Unemployment Insurance Fund) insurance contribution.
+Claims paid in accordance with the financial statements of the pension providers, without management expenses for claims settlements and the maintenance of working capacity, as well as clearing of PAYG pensions without the share in the TR (Employment Fund) contribution.

 Total operating expenses

 The total operating expenses are operating expenses included in different items of the profit and loss account, complete with scheduled depreciations.
 They are formed from claims settlement costs, administrative costs of maintaining working capacity, operating costs and other costs.
 Operating costs consist of acquisition and management costs of the insurance operations as well as administrative costs.
 Administrative costs comprise statutory contributions which are cost shares of the Finnish Centre for Pensions, the legal administration costs of the Pension Appeals Court and the supervision expenses of the Financial Supervisory Authority.
 Administrative costs of investment operations are not included in the overall operating costs, since they are included in the investment profits.